-A few months ago, I was excited to see that Erik Larson’s book Devil in the White City: Murder, Magic, and Madness at the Fair that Changed America is in development to be made into a motion picture starring Leonardo DiCaprio.
+I was excited to see that Erik Larson’s book Devil in the White City: Murder, Magic, and Madness at the Fair that Changed America is in development to be made into a motion picture starring Leonardo DiCaprio.
 (This post is a companion piece to my WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-Larson’s book reads like a novel, but it is, in reality, a nonfiction piece.
+Larson’s book reads like a novel but is, in reality, a nonfiction piece.
 Every event that occurs in the book is factual.
 Even the dialogue actually was spoken and is the result of Larson’s in-depth research.

-The devil in the title refers to H. H. Holmes, slated to be played by DiCaprio.
-Holmes is one of the United States’ first serial killers.
+The devil in the title refers to H. H. Holmes, the United States’ first documented serial killer.
 The White City refers to the 1893 Chicago World’s Fair being constructed by famed architect Daniel Burnham.

 Dr. Henry Howard Holmes was one of the many aliases of Herman Webster Mudgett.
 Born in New Hampshire, he killed animals as a child.
-Later, he went to medical school where he often sold bodies to make false insurance claims.
+Later, he went to medical school where, to make easy money, he sold skeletons and made false insurance claims.

 When he moved to Chicago, he assumed the H. H. Holmes alias and ingrained himself into the community.

-He built a home specifically with chambers for torturing, killing and cremating victims, later nicknamed the Murder Castle.
-The construction workers were routinely fired so none could learn the true nature of the building.
+He had built a structure with chambers specifically for torturing, killing and cremating victims that later was nicknamed the Murder Castle.
+Construction workers were routinely fired, so they would not learn the true nature of the building.

-He married three times and was engaged to a fourth woman, but never divorced any of the previous wives; he had two children.
+Holmes married three times, never divorcing any of the previous wives, and was engaged to a fourth woman; he had two children.

-During the World’s Fair, he opened his home to the public as the World’s Fair Hotel.
-Many hotel patrons, especially young women traveling along, became his victims.
+During the World’s Fair, Holmes opened his building to the public as the World’s Fair Hotel.
+Many hotel patrons, especially young women traveling alone, became his victims.

-But it wasn’t the Murder Castle that got Holmes caught.
+But it wasn’t the Murder Castle that got Holmes in trouble with the law.
 It was his persistent insurance schemes.
-When the authorities were notified, Holmes fled Chicago and traveled throughout the U.S. and Canada.
-He was eventually arrested in Boston.
+After authorities were notified, Holmes fled Chicago and traveled throughout the U.S. and Canada.
+He eventually was arrested in Boston.